 Gap Solution: This term shall have the meaning given in Attachment Y to the OATT.

-Generator: A facility capable of supplying Energy, Capacity and/or Ancillary Services that is accessible to the NYCA.
+Generator: A facility, including the Generator of a BTM:NG Resource, capable of supplying Energy, Capacity and/or Ancillary Services that is accessible to the NYCA.
 A Generator comprised of a group of generating units at a single location, which grouped generating units are separately committed and dispatched by the ISO, and for which Energy injections are measured at a single location, and each unit within that group, shall be considered a Generator.

 G-J Locality: The Locality comprised of Load Zones G, H, I, and J collectively.